The Input File

 file_prefix = {string}

-The file_prefix keyword allows the user to set a common prefix name for all generated output files.
-The resulting names of the output files should be self-explanatory according to their unique file extension.
+keyword allows the user to set a common prefix name for all generated Output Files.

-The output_file keyword sets the name for the log file, in which all important information about the performed calculation can be found.
+keyword sets the name for the Log File, in which important information about the performed calculation can be found.

 MD Output File Keys

-All of the following output files presented in the MD Output Files section are wriiten during calculations using MD related jobtypes.
+All of the following output files are written during calculations using MD related jobtypes.

 Key